How to Make the Best Orange Julius Recipe

 - Granulated sugar – you can use coconut sugar or another white sugar substitute

-- Egg White – for getting just the right foaminess
+- Egg Whites – for getting just the right foaminess

 - Vanilla Extract – to balance out the tangy and tart orange, and create an orange creamsicle-like flavor

 Why do most Orange Julius recipes include egg white?
 It’s the secret ingredient beloved by bartenders worldwide for creating a rich and creamy texture in a beverage, but without adding any flavor.

 The protein-heavy egg white gives drinks a beautiful foamy, frothy body BUT they are included and served uncooked in this recipe.
 Like Caesar dressings and French creams made with raw eggs, there is a slight risk of contracting salmonella.
 You should certainly use pasteurized eggs to decrease the chances of illness, and it is recommended that pregnant women avoid raw eggs altogether.